Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Vortex Free Energy in the dipolar XY model

-The polarization (effective spin) states of the dipolar XY model, which correspond to a VAP gas, are described by the continuous two-component vector-field $\bm{s}(\bm{r})=s\cos\theta {\bm e}_x+s\sin\theta {\bm e}_y$, representing the hydrodynamic, coarse-grained average of the spin, where $\theta$ is the azimuthal angle.
-In dimensionless form, the hydrodynamic free energy functional is $G_{S}\left[\bm{s}(\bm{r})\right]=G_{0}+G_{dd}$.
-The short-ranged term $G_{0}$ corresponds to a perturbation of the uniformly polarized ground state ($a,b=x,y$) \cite{LL}:
+The polarization (effective spin) states of the 2D dipolar XY model, which correspond to a vortex-antivortex pair gas, are described by the continuous two-component vector-field $\bm{s}(\bm{r})=s\cos\theta{\bm{e}}_{x}+s\sin\theta{\bm{e}}_{y}$, representing the hydrodynamic, coarse-grained average of the spin, where $\theta$ is azimuthal angle.
+The topological charge inside a 2D contour C is defined as usual to be $Q = (2\pi)^{-1} \int_{\cal C}d\theta$.
+It is the number of rotations of vector ${\bm s}$ ``winding'' around the vortex core along closed contour $\cal C$; $Q\neq 0$ implies that some vortices are inside $\cal C$.
+One can locate the vortex core by contracting the contour to a point.
+If $Q \neq 0$ is retained in the process, the vortex core resides at this point.
+For example, the upper vortex in Fig.1 (left) has $Q = 1$ and the lower one $Q = -1$.

+Note that the spin vortices are {\em dual} to the conventional superfluid vortices in the sense that the spin vector is always oriented perpendicular to the corresponding ``fluid'' flow direction, cf.\,Fig.\,\ref{energy density}.
+When the wave function of the superfluid is written in Madelung representation $\Psi=\sqrt n \exp[i\theta]$, for constant density $n$ we have the kinetic energy $\propto \int df (\nabla\theta)^2$ (where $df$ is the surface element).
+For spin vortices, the kinetic energy reads $\propto \int df \sum _{a,b}\nabla_a s_b \nabla_a s_b$, see Eq.\,\eqref{eq: G H} below, which transforms for constant $s$ into an identical expression, $\propto \int df (\nabla\theta)^2$.